clairefantastic/zypher_job_agent/output/analysis.md

 ## JOB DETAILS

 ### Summary
-As a founding member, you'll work closely with our founders and early team members to build the product, the company, and the culture.
-We're early and run lean, so we expect you to bring an ownership mentality.
+IMC is embedding agentic AI directly into the developer workflow for our production-critical systems.
+As a member of the Agentic AI engineering team, you'll help build agents, MCP servers, and evaluation loops that make AI-generated code reliable, auditable, and fast to ship.
+You'll work closely with experienced engineers and platform teams to deliver pragmatic, high-impact AI integrations at scale.

 ### Key Responsibilities
-- Ensuring our AI agents can successfully execute on interface design work down to the pixel level
-- Owning and building product, that you'll ship directly to our users
+- Contribute to the platform by implementing agents, MCP servers, and supporting services that propose and apply changes to large codebases
+- Assist in developing retrieval systems that give AI agents and developers accurate, up-to-date context from large codebases and design artifacts
+- Help measure and improve AI-generated changes by building compile/test/evaluate pipelines (static analysis, style and safety checks, performance gates, code review)
+- Apply IMC's best practices in concurrency, telemetry, configuration hygiene, and performance-sensitive code paths to ensure AI outputs are reliable and idiomatic
-- Working closely with users to understand their problems and drive fixes fast
+- Collaborate with teammates on experiments to evaluate and improve AI-driven workflows
-- Working closely with our founders and early team members to define the roadmap and strategy
-- Making technical decisions about the models we use and how to best leverage them to do product and design work
-- Growing the team to find people you'd be proud to work with

 ### Qualifications
-- Not specified
+- BS+ in Computer Science (or related) with strong fundamentals

 ---

 ## YOUR PROFILE

-**Name:** Alex C.
+**Name:** Alex Johnson
-**Total Experience:** 3 years
+**Total Experience:** 5+ years

 ### Professional Summary
-Senior Frontend Engineer with 3 years of experience building e-commerce dashboards
+Passionate Full Stack Software Engineer with 5+ years of experience building scalable web applications.
+Expertise in JavaScript/TypeScript, React, Node.js, and cloud platforms.

 ### Technical Skills
-React, TypeScript, Deno, Node.js, Tailwind CSS
+JavaScript, TypeScript, Python, SQL, HTML/CSS, React, Next.js, Vue.js, Redux, Tailwind CSS, Node.js, Express, Django, REST APIs, GraphQL

 ### Recent Experience
-**Senior Frontend Engineer** at  (3 years)
+**Senior Software Engineer** at TechStart Inc. (June 2021 - Present) **Software Engineer** at Digital Solutions Co.
+(January 2019 - May 2021)

 ---

-*Generated on 11/23/2025, 9:44:06 PM*
+*Generated on 12/9/2025, 3:59:37 PM*